 Just to be sure that we are on the same page, a JWT token has 3 parts which are separated by dots and represented as a string in the format of header.payload.signature.
 Read more about JWT tokens here.

-A custom payload claim in an Approov token is a base64 encoded sha256 hash of some unique identifier we may want to bind with the Approov token to enhance the security on that request, like an Authorization token, but you are free to use whatever you want.
+pay, its value is a base64 encoded sha256 hash of some unique identifier in the request, that we may want to bind with the Approov token, in order to enhance the security on that request, like an Authorization token.

 Dummy example for the JWT token middle part, the payload:

 "exp": 123456789, # required - the timestamp for when the token expires.

 "pay":"f3U2fniBJVE04Tdecj0d6orV9qT9t52TjfHxdUqDBgY=" # optional - a sha256 hash of the token binding, encoded with base64.

 The token binding in an Approov token is the one in the